OpenDSA/OpenDSA/RST/en/Blockchain/ProofOfStake.rst

 in three phases:
 proposing the block, voting on the block, and adding transactions to the block.
-As discussed previously, the validator is selected in proportion to how many tokens are staked.
+As discussed previously, the validator is selected in proportion to how many tokens they staked.
 After being selected, this validator is responsible for proposing a new block.
 The remaining committee members' job is to vote on the proposed block and attest to transactions within the block.
 It is the committee's responsibility to vote on whether or not  the newly proposed block is legitimate and should be included in the chain.

 What exactly are committee members looking at to see whether a proposed block is valid?
-There are many points of validation necessary to ensure the block is valid and these vary from chain to chain.
-An obvious criteria for validity is adherence to the format specification of a block, much-like packets being sent over an internet connection must adhere to a particular format.
+There are many points of validation necessary to ensure the block is valid, and these vary from chain to chain.
+An obvious criteria for validity is adherence to the format specification of a block, much like packets being sent over an internet connection must adhere to a particular format.
 An additional check that can be performed is comparing the previous hash of this block to the hash of the most recent block on the chain.
 More advanced block verification processes can exist on different chains; however, these two are the most common high-level validity checks performed.

 So long as the committee has voted in majority approval of the proposed block, that block will be appended to the chain.
 We will cover what happens when a block is rejected later on.

-Following the successful appendage of a new block to the chain, the process begins to repeat itself.
+Following successful addition of a new block to the chain, the validator process starts over.
 This entire process will repeat over a set period of time known as an epoch.
-Epoch length will vary based on the given network; however, in the case of Ethereum a new block is appended roughly every 15 seconds.
-An important note is that even if a block is approved and appended to the master-chain, it can be still be invalidated later on.
+Epoch length will vary based on the given network; however, in the case of Ethereum a new block is appended roughly every 15 seconds (far faster than BitCoin).
+An important note is that even if a block is approved and appended to the master-chain, it can be still be invalidated later on (for a limited period of time).
 After an epochs is completed, the added block still has two remaining slots for transactions before all of the transactions in the block are considered final and cannot be reversed.

-Let's take a look at the committee approval process visualized in the slideshow below.
+The following slideshow visualizes the committee approval process.

 .. inlineav:: ProofOfStake ss
    :long_name: ProofOfStake Slideshow